4GeeksAcademy/html-tutorial-exercises-course/README.md

 $ learnpack plugins:install learnpack-html
 ```

-2. Download this particular exercises using learnpack and `cd` into the folder:
+2. Download these particular exercises using learnpack and `cd` into the folder:

 ```
 $ learnpack download html-tutorial-exercises-course